Jonnius00/c_sharp_imtermediate/README.md

 - **_imtermediate/StackOverflowPost.cs**
   Models a simple StackOverflow post with properties for title, description, creation time, and voting (upvote/downvote).
 It demonstrates encapsulation and basic class design.

+- **_imtermediate/Stack_LIFO.cs**
+  Implements a custom `Stack` class that simulates a Last-In-First-Out (LIFO) data structure.
+It includes methods for pushing, popping, peeking, and clearing items, along with exception handling for invalid operations.

 - **_imtermediate/Program.cs**
   Entry point for the application.
-Allows the user to select and run either the StopWatch or StackOverflowPost exercise from the console.
+Allows the user to select and run exercises from the console.

 ## How to Run